sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 that offers some temporary safety.
 Then they flip a card and follow the instructions on the card to see how many Stamina they regain.

-Note: "regain Stamina" can be done either by taking cards from the *Exhaustion pile* and putting them into the *discard pile*, or by discarding Exhaustion tokens.
+Note: "regain Stamina" may be done either by taking cards from the *Exhaustion pile* and putting them into the *discard pile*, or by discarding Exhaustion tokens.